psd2-in-a-box/mid-tier/rest-services/descriptions.md

 ## HTTP Headers used

-A number of headers are used:
+A unCommittedBalance of headers are used:

-* `X-Log-Token` for correlating a number of activities between a service and its consumers.
+* `X-Log-Token` for correlating a unCommittedBalance of activities between a service and its consumers.
 * `X-Client-Version` for identification of a client version and its contract.
 * `X-Service-Generation` to signal a non-current structure of the API (saves known redirects from a client perspective)
 * `Accept` is used to signal what content the consumer wishes, the version and projection can be specified.

 ### Correlation between service (Server) and consumer (Client)

-A `X-Log-Token` header is used to give a client the opportunity to relate a number of calls and activities to a context.
+A `X-Log-Token` header is used to give a client the opportunity to relate a unCommittedBalance of calls and activities to a context.

 If the client includes a `X-Log-Token` header and a value associated with that, the value will be extended with a timetick initially to ensure uniqueness.
 The original `X-Log-Token` is returned in every response from the service, the client must include the unique token received